When a child is sick, a family is sick.

 We exist so families can get better together.

-Learn how Ronald McDonald House Charities of Chicagoland & Northwest Indiana helps families heal together by reading Everly’s story of struggle, love and hope.
+Learn how Ronald McDonald House Charities of Chicagoland & Northwest Indiana helps families heal together by reading family stories of struggle, love and hope.

-A few weeks before Everly Backe entered the world, her parents received news no one is prepared to hear – Everly would be born with a congenital heart defect.
-Moments after her birth in August 2017, Everly was receiving medication and monitoring in the NICU and within three days, she had open-heart surgery, the first of three she’d undergo before her first birthday.
+A few weeks before Everly Backe entered the world, her parents learned she would be born with a congenital heart defect.
+Within three days of her birth, Everly had open-heart surgery, the first of three she’d undergo before her first birthday.

 Through multiple surgeries, Everly’s parents, Lauren and Matt, and older brother, Jack, relied on Ronald McDonald House to keep them close.
 “When Everly is in the hospital and looking for me, I don’t want to be two hours away.
 I want to be two minutes away,” shared Lauren.